 Better Patient Care

-There’s a growing trend toward longer medical records retention periods, with some states now recommending that providers keep records for at least ten years instead of six.
+There has been a growing trend toward longer medical records retention periods, with some states now recommending that providers keep their records for at least ten years instead of six.
 This updated recommendation is meant to reduce legal exposure under the False Claims Act (FCA) violations and ensure that records are available for audits, investigations, and other legal proceedings that occur beyond the 6 year standard.

 Does HIPAA Have Records Retention Requirements?